 The Switching Operator shall make the test environments available and provide a test support service from 09:00 to 17:00 on each Working Day.
 The test environment may be used for testing outside these hours but will be unsupported.

-Following completion of CSS Testing, the applicant shall provide a test completion report to the Switching Operator.
+Following completion of external CSS Testing, the applicant shall provide a test completion report to the Switching Operator.
 The Switching Operator shall review test evidence and determine whether to approve the test completion report.

-With 10 Working Days of receipt of the test completion report, the Switching Operator shall provide a test report to the applicant and the Code Manager identifying whether the applicant has successfully completed testing.
+Within 10 Working Days of receipt of the test completion report, the Switching Operator shall provide test evidence to the Code Manager identifying whether the applicant has successfully completed testing.
 Where the Switching Operator considers that the applicant has not successfully completed testing, the applicant may appeal the decision to the Code Manager.

-Following successful completion of CSS Testing, the Code Manager shall inform the CSS Certificate Authority that the applicant is authorised to install production security certificates in accordance with Paragraph 3.8.
+Following successful completion of external CSS Testing, the Code Manager shall inform the CSS Certificate Authority that the applicant is authorised to install production security certificates in accordance with Paragraph 3.8.

 Undertakings by CSS Users